Colon Cancer of Awareness is Important for Everyone

 March is Colon Cancer Awareness Month, and there are three important things you need to know about colon cancer:

 - Your personal risk.
 Here’s a hint: everyone has some risk of colon cancer, regardless of their age and fitness

 - The best way to detect and prevent colorectal cancer

-- Although colon cancer diagnoses are on the rise in the 20-49 age group – an age group which unfortunately doesn’t tend to look out for symptoms or get screenings – colon cancer is still more common in older people.
+- Although colon cancer diagnoses are on the rise in the 20-49 age group, an age group that unfortunately doesn’t tend to look out for symptoms or get screenings, colon cancer is still more common in older people.
 90 percent of people diagnosed with colon cancer are over 50.